kuv2707/he-plus-plus/README.md

 print([1,2,3]);
 ```
 * original array returned instead of copy when exp is evaluated, so its memory is freed whenever a scope is exited
+* unassigned array is not cleaned up when scope is exited

 # Notes
-* Unassigned array and object declarations will not even be executed

 # TODO